Actions of solvable Baumslag-Solitar groups on hyperbolic metric spaces: Confining subsets of

-Hence we have a description of $BS(1,n)$ as an HNN extension over the subgroup $\mc S(\mathfrak{a})\leq H$ and therefore an action of $BS(1,n)$ on the standard Bass-Serre tree associated to this HNN extension.
+Hence we have a description of $BS(1,n)$ as an HNN extension over the additive subgroup $\mc C(\mathfrak{a})\leq H$, and therefore an action of $BS(1,n)$ on the standard Bass-Serre tree associated to this HNN extension.
 Denote this tree by $T(\mathfrak{a})$.
+For the statement of the next two results recall that \emph{equivalence} of hyperbolic actions means equivalence up to coarsely equivariant quasi-isometry.